Anna Katharina Brings The Heat To Instagram In Skimpy Pink Bikini

 “It’s a lot of temptation!
 Those lips!” they wrote.
 “Happy Monday!”

-Whilst Anna didn’t give any indication that she reads her comments, she likely expects this sort of feedback since she regularly posts jaw-dropping photos on Instagram.
+While Anna didn’t give any indication that she reads her comments, she likely expects this sort of feedback since she regularly posts jaw-dropping photos on Instagram.
 Since most models on the platform depend on an engaged fanbase for their livelihoods, she probably welcomes these messages of enthusiastic admiration.

 But Anna proves that she’s more than just a pretty face and body with her second Instagram page, Girl Chat with AK.
 With this project, she pares down the glam and discusses serious issues like self-esteem, body dysmorphia and more.

-“I think if you’re willing to share the majority of your life on Instagram,” she writes in the caption of one post,” we owe it to the female population to be honest about the things that aren’t so pretty.”
+“I think if you’re willing to share the majority of your life on Instagram,” she writes in the caption of one post, “we owe it to the female population to be honest about the things that aren’t so pretty.”

 View this post on Instagram